VanyaDem/DotCode/README.md

-# DoteCode User API Documentation
+# DotCode User API Documentation

 This document provides a detailed description of the User API endpoints, including request bodies, response bodies, status codes, and their purposes.